tbl.Filter: An Introduction to Filtering with Schematiq

 Checking the Viewer output, we see that it's worked!

-Instead of looking at our spending on enjoyment, we might want to look at all of our outgoings.
-For this, we want to see all transactions where "Amount" is negative.
+Instead of looking any out spending on enjoyment, we might want to look at all of our outgoings.
+For this, we want to see all transactions where 'Amount' is negative.

 This time, we click on the arrow next to "Amount", and in the drop-down menu we select "Number Filters" and then "Less Than".

-This gives us only the rows where "Amount" is less than zero:
+This gives us the only rows where 'Amounts' is less than zero:

 As before, we first need to construct a snippet to filter our data.
 Our input will be the "Amount" column, and we want to check whether it is less than 0: